frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise2.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1c/dead-axle-rollers/s14.webp" style="width:100%">
       <figcaption>14.
 Use the Assembly Mirror Featurescript to add a mate connector for mating the opposite side plate.
-There is no reason to use a part mirror since the two plates will be identical. </figcaption>
+There is no reason to use a part mirror since the two plates will be identical and we have no need to reference the other plate in the part studio. </figcaption>
     </figure>
   </div>